Takoma Park Library History

 The branch opened with 3,871 volumes purchased or permanently transferred from the central library, which continued to supplement the branch collection.
 The first branch librarian was Alice Ramsburg, a former employee at the central library.
 She was assisted by a children's librarian, an assistant librarian and a janitor who lived in the basement.

 Over the years, a combination of federal and private money has maintained and improved the Takoma Park Neighborhood Library.
 In 1940, a five-year building renovation program was approved with an allocation of $21,500, intended to update equipment and provide for routine building maintenance.
 Plans to replace the aging, crowded branch with a new library building were discussed in the late 1960s and early 1970s as a part of the District's Capitol Improvements Program, but never came to fruition.
-In 1977, air conditioning was installed, but otherwise the building remains much as originally designed by Marsh & Peter in 1911.
+In 1977, air conditioning was installed, but otherwise the building remained much as originally designed by Marsh & Peter in 1911, until 2009, when the building received an extensive makeover.

-The library maintains special collections covering Takoma Park history and a comprehensive collection of “National Geographic Magazine.”
-The Friends of Takoma Park Neighborhood Library, a volunteer support organization formed in 1982, sponsors fundraising initiatives and volunteer staffing of the library.
+The Friends of Takoma Park Neighborhood Library, a volunteer support organization formed in 1982, sponsors fundraising initiatives and special events at the library.